Changing or Stopping Your Coverage

 B. If you were (a) married at retirement and (b) elected coverage (at any base amount level), and (c) coverage for a former spouse was not established after your first marriage ended, then upon remarriage you may elect to not have spouse coverage automatically resumed for your newly acquired spouse.
 In other words, you may decline to have the coverage (that you elected at retirement for your earlier spouse) automatically resume for your newly acquired spouse.
 To choose this election, you must notify DFAS of your decision to decline coverage for your newly acquired spouse within one year of the marriage.
 You do not need your spouse’s consent to decline coverage for your newly acquired spouse, however your spouse must be notified of your decision.
 If coverage is declined for a newly acquired spouse, no premium deductions will be made from your retired pay.

 Please note: Unless you decline the resumption of coverage for your new spouse within 1 year after the marriage, spouse coverage (and associated premium deductions) automatically resume at the first anniversary of the new marriage.

-To make changes to your spouse election, please complete a Survivor Benefit Plan Election Change Certificate (DD 2656-6) and mail or fax it to DFAS R&A Pay.
+To make changes to your spouse election, please complete a Survivor Benefit Plan Election Change Certificate DD 2656-6 or use the DD 2656-6 Form Wizard (both available on our Forms Library webpage) and submit to DFAS R&A Pay.

 Upon the birth of a new child, please inform us by supplying us with a copy of the birth certificate.